Accountability, Climate, Equity, and Scholarship Fellows 2020-2021 Program

 Applications are welcome from scholars with a strength in, and evidence of, a respect for diversity and inclusion.
-We invite applications from scholars whose work aligns with a field or department in: The Bush School of Government and Public Service; College of Education and Human Development; College of Geosciences; and College of Liberal Arts.
+We invite applications from scholars whose work aligns with a field or department in: The Bush School of Government and Public Service; the College of Agriculture and Life Sciences; the College of Education and Human Development; the College of Geosciences; and the College of Liberal Arts.
 Applicants' doctoral degrees should be completed between January 1, 2017 and July 1, 2021.

 Applications are due by 9 am on October 1, 2020.
 The application for the Texas A&M University’s ACES Fellows Program requires submission of the following:

 - Proposal of scholarly project(s) (3-5 pages) that will be conducted during the fellowship years